 Remove From Heat and Add In

-Add oil, celery, peppers and garlic to large pan.
-Cook over medium high heat until vegetables are fragrant.
+- Add the oil, celery, peppers, and garlic to a large pan.
+Cook over medium-high heat until vegetables are fragrant.
+Approximately 5 minutes.

-Add rice, ground beef, beans and onions, oregano, chili powder, and salt and pepper.
+- Add the rice, ground beef, beans, onions, oregano, chili powder, and salt and pepper.
 Mix until well incorporated.

 - Add the chicken broth.
 This helps to degalze the pan and get all of the flavor into the rice.

 - Remove from heat and add tomatoes, green onions and parsley.